Bloom Hamner

 He spent much of his free time volunteering for multiple organizations throughout the city, which led to him being awarded a Minerva Fellowship by Union.
 This fellowship is given to a select group of graduating seniors to partner with non-profit organizations in the global south.
 He worked with The Samburu Project to help drill water wells for local populations in Samburu County, Kenya, where he lived for nearly a year.

-Mr. Cole is an avid outdoorsman, having grown up backpacking and camping in the White Mountains and is excited to see what the mountains of western North Carolina have in store for him.
+Mr. Cole is an avid outdoorsman, having grown up backpacking and camping in the White Mountains.
 He also enjoys baseball and basketball, as well as playing the drums.

-Before arriving at Christ School in 2021, Mr. Coley had nine years of coaching experience from Charlotte area high schools Garinger, Carmel Christian, and most recently United Faith Christian Academy, where he directed the N.C.
-Independent Schools Athletic Association program to a 94-28 overall record with four conference championships as well as a state finals appearance and two trips to the NCISAA semifinal round.
-During his time at United Faith, Mr. Coley served as athletic director, where he was responsible for managing budgets and staff, as well as enforcing state association rules.
-More than 20 student athletes at United Faith signed basketball scholarships with Division I or Division II colleges during his time as Athletic Director.
+Before arriving in Arden, Mr. Coley had nine years of coaching experience from Charlotte area high schools Garinger, Carmel Christian, and United Faith Christian Academy, where he directed the NCISAA program to a 94-28 overall record with four conference championships as well as a state finals appearance and two trips to the NCISAA semifinal round.
+During his time at United Faith, Mr. Coley served as Athletic Director, where he was responsible for managing budgets and staff, as well as enforcing state association rules.
+More than 20 student athletes at United Faith signed basketball scholarships with Division I or Division II colleges.

 Mr. Coley has coached or played professional basketball in three leagues - the NBDL, American Basketball Association, and United States Continental Basketball League.
 He was a point guard for two pro teams in the Raleigh/Durham area (the Carolina Jaguars and Cary Invasion) from 2010 to 2012.